 Finding the right job can be tough, and the options can be confusing.
-But what if there were an option that enabled you to earn while you learn?
+What if you could learn a trade while you to earned your paycheck?
 An option that gave you qualifications that could lead to a lifelong career in the construction industry?

-Construction is one of the few industries where you can start at ground level and work your way to the top, where you get paid as you learn a skill, and where you can get a good job just about anywhere you go.
+Construction is one of the few industries where you can start at ground level, work your way to the top, get paid as you learn a skill and where you can get a good job just about anywhere you choose to live.

-While growing up many of us are told by parents, teachers, and the media that the only way to make a good living is from behind a desk, which simply is not true.
 Many careers are built around hands-on work and the construction industry is huge; there are millions of employees in the field, and new projects are going up all over the valley every day.
-Almost half a million Americans around the country go into apprenticeships in construction every year.
+Almost half a million Americans around the country go into construction apprenticeships every year.

-Apprenticeship is a proven industry-based learning system that combines on-the-job experience with technical training to provide a certified journey person.
-An apprentice is a worker who learns a craft through planned, supervised On-the-Job-Learning (OJL) in conjunction with receiving planned, related technical instruction in a classroom setting.
+Apprenticeship is a proven industry-based learning system that combines on-the-job experience with technical training resulting in a certified journey person.
+An apprentice is a worker who learns a craft through planned, supervised On-the-Job-Training (OJT) in conjunction with receiving planned, related technical instruction in a classroom setting.
 They are taught the proper use, care and safe handling of tools and equipment used in their work.

 The ABA provides formal apprenticeship training in many programs that are registered and approved by:

-The ABA’s members consist of about 95% of all general contractors in the state and look to our programs first when in need of motivated and skilled workers.
+The ABA’s members consist of about 95% of all general contractors in Arizona and look to our programs first when seeking motivated skilled employees.

-Upon successful completion, apprentices are recognized at the journey-level in their trade and are awarded their Journeyman certificates as well as other Nationally recognized and portable credentials.
+Upon successful completion, apprentices are recognized at the journey-level in their trade and are awarded their Journeyman Cards as well as other Nationally recognized and portable credentials.